-It keeps us oriented toward our goals and moves us forward.
+Both keep us oriented toward our goals and move us forward.

 Well, maybe not.

 As a psychotherapist who’s been in practice for over 30 years, I have doubts about positive affirmations leading us to success.